ivaandrey/portfolio/pages/optometry_project/optometry.md

 Accurate **glasses lens measurement** is vital in optometry, ensuring prescription lenses deliver optimal vision correction and comfort.
 Whether for single-vision, bifocal, or progressive lenses, precise fitting aligns the optical center of the lens with the pupil, minimizing discomfort and maximizing visual clarity.

-**Key Frame Measurements for Optimal Fit:**
+**📏 Key Frame Measurements for Optimal Fit:**
-+ **Pupillary Distance (PD)**: Ensures the optical centers of the lenses align perfectly with the wearer’s pupils for maximum clarity and reduced eye strain.
++ **👁️ Pupillary Distance (PD)**: Ensures the optical centers of the lenses align perfectly with the wearer’s pupils for maximum clarity and reduced eye strain.
-+ **Lens Width and Height**: Determines the size of the lens to provide proper coverage and a balanced visual experience.
++ **📐 Lens Width and Height**: Determines the size of the lens to provide proper coverage and a balanced visual experience.
-+ **Fitting Height (FH)**: The vertical positioning of the lenses, ensuring that the wearer looks through the optical center for proper vision correction, especially important for progressive and bifocal lenses.
++ **⬆️ Fitting Height (FH)**: The vertical positioning of the lenses, ensuring that the wearer looks through the optical center for proper vision correction, especially important for progressive and bifocal lenses.

 ---